arey-pranay/JavaDSA/LinkedList/Pranay/README.md

 #### 02. Middle of a linked list
 - Tortoise Hare approach
 - Whenever fast == null or fast.next == null, return slow.
 Otherwise move by 2 and move slow by 1 for every iteration.

+#### 03. Merge Two Sorted Linked Lists
+- Put a dummy pointer null and a temp pointer.
+Initially compare list1 and list2 and assign temp to smaller.
+Increment list1 or list2.
+Then dummy.next = temp;
+- while both are not null, compare assign and increment the smaller of list1 and list2. then do this while list!=null then while list2!=null. return dummy.next